intelxed/xed/pyext/README.txt

-# This is a python3 extension to access XED functionality
+# This is a python3 extension to access Intel&reg; XED functionality

 # Obtain a shared library xed kit and put it in a directory called
 # xedkit Or link it to a directory here called xedkit